the-liat/Crime-in-Los-Angeles/README.md

 1. Clone this repository to your local machine.
 2. Install the necessary dependencies.
-3. Set up the database and import the data.
-4. Run the Flask server.
+3. Run the Flask server app (flask_app.py).
-5. Open the web page and explore the visualizations.
+4. Open the web page (index.html) and explore the visualizations.

 ## Major Findings